Reforestation: Costa Rica

 Through reforestation and environmental conservation, Costa Rica doubled its forest cover in 30 years between 1989 and 2019.

 Costa Rica has a long-standing commitment to the environment.
 The country is now one of the leaders of sustainability, biodiversity, and other protections.
 It wants to be completely fossil fuel free by 2050.
 The country has generated all of its electric power from renewable sources for three years as of 2019.
 It has committed to be carbon-free and plastic-free by 2021.

 As of 2019, half of the country's land surface is covered with forests.
 They absorb a huge amount of carbon dioxide, combating climate change.

 In the 1940s, more than 75% of the country was covered in mostly tropical rainforests and other indigenous woodlands.
 Between the 1940s and 1980s, extensive, uncontrolled logging led to severe deforestation.
 By 1983, only 26% of the country had forest cover.
 Realizing the devastation, policymakers took a stand.
 Through a continued environmental focus they were able to turn things around to the point that today forest cover has increased to 52%, two times more than 1983 levels.

-An honorable world leader for ecotourism and conservation, Costa Rica has pioneered the development of payments for environmental services.
-Costa Rica's extensive system of environmental protection has been encouraging conservation and reforestation of the land by providing grants for environmental services.
-The system is not just advanced for its time but is also unparalleled in the world.
-It received great international attention.
+Costa Rica introduced payments for ecological services (PES) which provided an economic incentive to conserve and restore the forest.
 Costa Rica doubled its forest cover in 30 years using its system of grants and other payments for environmental services, including compensation for landowners.
 One of the main programs established in Costa Rica was the Forest Promotion Certificate in 1979 and is funded by international donations and nationwide taxes.
 The initiative is helping to protect the forests in the country, and is now helped pass both the Forest Law in 1986 and FONAFIFO in 1990 which insures the continuity of the conservation programs.

 Costa Rica's ambitious reforestation initiatives have transformed the landscape, fostering biodiversity, carbon sequestration, and sustainable land management practices.